 Association of Family and Conciliation Courts – Visit the Association of Family and Conciliation Courts (AFCC) website to view valuable resources on divorce.
 AFCC is the premier interdisciplinary and international association of professionals dedicated to the resolution of family conflict.
 On the webpage, you’ll find FAQS parents ask about divorce, a guide for joint custody and more.

 American Bar Association – Visit the American Bar Association (ABA) page to learn about dispute resolution.
 The webpage describes what it is and what are the different types of dispute resolution processes utilized in divorce.
 The ABA’s mission is to increase public understanding of and respect for the rule of law, the legal process, and the role of the legal profession at home and throughout the world.

 Seattle Military Divorce Lawyers in Washington

 With so many complex laws at play during a military divorce, it’s important that you carry a solid understanding of how they each operation.
 It is in your best interest to seek experienced legal representation.
 The attorneys at Law Offices of Shana E. Thompson are experienced with representing service members from the different branches of the military during a divorce or family law case.
 Call for a consultation to discuss your case.

 Our attorneys represent members of the Army, Navy, Air Force, Marine Corps, Coast Guard, and National Guard.
 We also represent the spouses of members of the military during a divorce or child custody case.
 Find us serving clients in Seattle, WA and surrounding cities including Mercer Island, Bellevue, Kirkland, Burien, Tukwila, and Renton.
-Call (206) 712-2756 to schedule a consultation free of charge.
+Call (206) 712-2756 to schedule a consultation.